General Tom Thumb: Marriage and later life

 His marriage in 1863, to Lavinia Warren, also a little person, became front-page news.
 The wedding took place at Grace Episcopal Church, and the wedding reception was held at New York City's Metropolitan Hotel.
 The couple stood atop a grand piano at the reception to greet some 10,000 guests.
 The best man at the wedding was George Washington Morrison ("Commodore") Nutt, another dwarf performer in Barnum's employ.

 The maid of honor was Minnie Warren, Lavinia's sister.
 Following the wedding, the couple was received by President Lincoln at the White House.
-Stratton and his wife toured together in Europe as well as British India, in particular the area that would later become Bangladesh.
+Stratton and his wife toured together in Europe as well as British India, in particular the area that later became Bangladesh.

 Under Barnum's management, Stratton became a wealthy man.
 He owned a house in the fashionable part of New York and a steam yacht, and he had a wardrobe of fine clothes.
 He also owned a specially adapted home on one of Connecticut's Thimble Islands.
 When Barnum got into financial difficulty, Stratton bailed him out.
 Later, they became business partners.
 Stratton made his final appearance in England in 1878.

 In January 1883, Stratton was staying at John F. Antisdel's Newhall House in Milwaukee when a fire broke out, which Milwaukee historian John Gurda would call "one of the worst hotel fires in American history".
 More than 71 people died, but Tom and Lavinia were saved by their manager, Sylvester Bleeker.
+In 1885 Stratton and his wife were engaged at a new dime museum in Boston called the World's Museum, Menagerie, and Acquarium.

 Death and legacy

 Six months after surviving the Newhall House fire, Stratton died unexpectedly of a stroke.
 He was 45 years old.
 Over 20,000 people attended the funeral.
 P. T. Barnum purchased a life-sized statue of Tom Thumb and placed it as a gravestone at Mountain Grove Cemetery in Bridgeport, Connecticut.
-When she died, more than 35 years later, Lavinia Warren was interred next to him, with a simple gravestone that read "His Wife".
+When Lavinia Warren died, more than 35 years later, she was interred next to him, with a simple gravestone that read "His Wife".

 In 1959, vandals smashed the statue of Tom Thumb.
 It was restored by the Barnum Festival Society and Mountain Grove Cemetery Association with funds raised by public subscription.

 The cause of Stratton's extreme shortness, then unknown, is referred to today as pituitary dwarfism.
-X-rays were not discovered until 1895, 12 years after Stratton's death, and the medical techniques of the day were unable to ascertain the pathology (if any) underlying his diminutive size at the time.
+X-rays were not discovered until 1895, 12 years after Stratton's death, and the medical techniques of the day were unable to ascertain the pathology underlying his diminutive size.

 He was buried with Masonic honors by Saint John's Lodge.
-He became Master Mason in St. John's Lodge No. 3 at Bridgeport, Connecticut on October 8, 1862.
-He received the Commandery degrees (Masonic Knight Templar) in Hamilton Commandery No. 5 (Bridgeport, Connecticut), in 1863.
+He became Master Mason in St. John's Lodge No. 3 at Bridgeport, Connecticut, on October 8, 1862.
+He received the Commandery degrees of Masonic Knight Templar in Hamilton Commandery No. 5, at Bridgeport, Connecticut, in 1863.